Macrometacorp/docs/docs/photoniq/vwrs/configure-waitingroom.md

 ---
 sidebar_position: 30
-title: Configure a Domain
+title: Configure a Waiting Room
 ---

-You can configure a domain with the [Create a Domain REST API](https://www.macrometa.com/docs/apiVwrs#/operations/createDomain).
+You can configure a waiting room with the [Create a Waiting Room REST API](https://www.macrometa.com/docs/apiVwrs#/operations/createWaitingRoom).
 Use this API to define and configure the behavior of the waiting room.

-## Domain Definition Fields
+## Waiting Room Definition Fields

-The following required fields define a domain (waiting room):
+The following required fields define a waiting room:

-- **domain_key**: The unique key of the domain.
+- **waitingroom_key**: The unique key of the waiting room.
-- **domain_url**: The URL that the waiting room needs to sit in front of.
+- **waitingroom_url**: The URL that the waiting room needs to sit in front of.
 All subpaths of this URL are sent to this defined waiting room.
 For example, `/checkout/path1` and `/checkout/path2` are both sent to the `/checkout` waiting room.
 - **access_type**: The access type defines how the rate limit should be calculated.
 Different options include:
   - **users**:
     - The metric service counts the number of unique user requests every second.
 These are identified by a request ID stored in the encrypted cookie (`vwrs-session`).